800 Compton residents will get a guaranteed income

 In the city of Compton, one in five residents lives in poverty, double the national average.
 Since the pandemic began, the unemployment rate has risen from about 7% to more than 20%.
 But a select group will have a chance to get help reversing those trends, as part of a pilot program called the Compton Pledge that will aim to assist 800 people through no-strings-attached direct cash payments over two years.

 Compton mayor Aja Brown recently announced the guaranteed income pilot, in partnership with the Jain Family Institute, a nonprofit research institution, and the charity Fund for Guaranteed Income, which is set to start in late 2020.
 The exact amount received by each participant will vary, but they will all get “at least several hundred dollars” (parents of multiple children will receive larger amounts).
-The Compton Pledge has already raised more than $2.5 million in private donations, all of which will go to the Fund for Guaranteed Income, which will then move “the vast majority” of those funds to the 800 recipients.
+The Compton Pledge has already raised more than $2.5 million in private donations, all of which will go to the Fund for Guaranteed Income, which will then move those funds to the 800 recipients.
 Ultimately, the Compton Pledge aims to raise $8.1 million.

 The idea of a universal basic income—unconditional, recurring cash payments given directly to citizens—is not new, but it’s been gaining traction in recent years.
 Brown told the Los Angeles Times that she had been aware of the concept and was able to see it in action through the Stockton Economic Empowerment Demonstration, a pilot program that began in February 2019 and that gave $500 a month to 125 Stockton residents over 18 months.
 When those residents began receiving regular direct payments, they used the no-strings-attached money for food, clothes, and utility bills, and reported feeling less stressed and having an improved quality of life.

-Note: Correction: This article has been updated to note that 100% of the donated funds will be given to the trial participants, and to note that while other UBI trials have had more participants, this is the largest and longest one at the municipal level.